 The minores Frisii 'smaller or lesser Frisians' had their territory in what's today province Noord Holland in the Netherlands.
 Along the coasts more to the south, what's current province Zeeland south of the Limes 'border' Germanicus of the Roman Empire, lived the Frisiavones.
 The Frisiavones can be considered Romanized Frisians (IJssennagger 2017).
 Along the coastal area between the Frisavones and the minores Frisii lived, from the first century AD onward, the tribe of the Cananefates.

 After of the Roman Empire and the so-called Dark Migration periods, light shines again on these territories that had been redistributed among different peoples in the meantime.
 And guess what?
 Frisians everywhere.
 Frisians seemed like furry Gremlins who had multiplied after getting wet.
 And there's plenty of water in this environment: rivers, swamps, salt marshes, seas, and lots of rain.
 Frisians suddenly were present from the inlet known as the Zwin in Flanders, all the way up to the lower reaches of the River Weser in the northwest of Germany.
 Soon after, these Gremlins would settle in regions Nordfriesland in Germany and southern Jutland in Denmark as well.
-For more information about the early medieval presence of Frisians in respectively Flanders and Jutland, read our posts The Frontier known as Watery Mess: the coast of Flanders and To the end where it all began: ribbon Ribe.
+For more information about the early medieval presence of Frisians in respectively Flanders and Jutland, read our blog posts The Frontier known as Watery Mess: the coast of Flanders and To the end where it all began: ribbon Ribe in Jutland.

 Note - Terps are artificial house platforms or dwelling mounds.
 Read our DIY Manuel Making a Terp in 12 Steps to learn more about the phenomenon of terps or Warfts, its spreading, names and history.